dstrekelj/dstrekelj.github.io/content/2015-09-28-17-38-Creating-a-GitHub-Powered-Blog-(1).md

 # Creating a GitHub Powered Blog (1 / 3)

-_In this series of articles I'll explain how to create a GitHub-powered single-page blog such as this one - using [Haxe][1]!_
+_In this series of articles I'll explain how to create a GitHub-powered single-page blog such as this one - using [Haxe][1]!
+The repository is available [here](https://github.com/dstrekelj/gitblog)._

 _This entry deals with the planning process and project setup._